KEY TAKEAWAYS

 Plans that cover pre-existing conditions have higher premiums and have certain requirements like age and stability period of the condition.

-2 Non-emergency procedures and visitors to Canada insurance
+2. Non-emergency procedures and visitor medical insurance

 What is meant by “Usual, Customary, and Reasonable”?